UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/ClearCaseSourceConfig/overview.md

 * Fixes running a process after creating a version.#### Version 1

-* Initial release of the ClearCaseUCM source configuration plugin.
+* Initial release of the ClearCaseUCM source configuration plugin .

 |Back to ...||Latest Version|IBM Rational ClearCase ||||
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: |